polymerdao/developer-hub/docs/learn/concepts/vibc/channel-creation.md

 The client and connection for virtual chains is where the innovation sets in.
 Once virtual connections have been created between Polymer and the virtual chains, the channel creation is default multi-hop channel creation.
 A multi-hop IBC channel can be established over multiple connections virtual and non-virtual.
 Specific details around the general multi-hop IBC protocol are covered in [the dedicated section](../ibc/multi-hop.md).

 Channel handshake messages originate as IBC events on the virtual chain, refer to the [vIBC specification](https://github.com/polymerdao/polymerase/blob/main/chain/docs/vibc/vibc-api-spec.md).
-We'll not cover the channel lifecyle in detail here, but next up is the packet lifecycle deep dive which is analogous.
+We'll not cover the channel lifecycle in detail here, but next up is the packet lifecycle deep dive which is analogous.